dappcoder/buy-and-chill/README.md

 1Inch: We need to do rebalancing - it means we need to use a DEX.
 1inch was chosen because we need TWAP strategy using Limit Orders to gradually build positions at the moving average price.

+### Contract interactions (Flow)
+There are in fact two main flows in the whole scheme, BUY and SELL MA tokens.
+Both of them should have the same flow and trigger interaction between the same components.
+The happy case result of the two operations is a transfer of DAI tokens and a transfer of MA tokens.
+Depending on the current underlying asset price, and the stored MA price, the transaction can first trigger a rebalance.
+After the rebalance has completed (which involves swapping tokens), the MA tokens and DAI are transfered.

+So, a user triggers a BUY or SELL from the Frontend.
+The Frontend first gets the latest price feed for an MA from Pyth Hermes in order to push it to the contracts along within the same transaction that calls the @Vault.sol  contract.
+The @Vault.sol  contract needs to check if it needs rebalancing.
+It calls @PythIntegrator.sol to validate the offchain price (Pull method) and @PythIntegrator.sol  updates @PriceDataStorage.sol with daily price and MA.
+Then the @Vault.sol , having fresh price data, can decide whether to trigger a rebalance or not.
+If a rebalance needs to be triggered, the @Vault.sol initiates a swap by calling @1inchIntegrator.sol  that in turn calls 1inch on chain contract (aggregator contract).
+After that, for the BUY operation, the @Vault.sol mints MA tokens to user's wallet and transfers DAI tokens from the user.
+For the SELL operation, the @Vault.sol burns MA tokens and transfers DAI tokens to the user.

 ### Pyth Integration
 The data set is initially populated in the PriceDataStorage.sol contract by a script that reads all the prices from the price_data.json file.
 The file in turn is populated with historic data retrieved from PYTH TradingView API endpoint by FetchPythHistoricalData.js .